Back To Search Results

 Pathophysiology

 The exact cause of hyperemesis gravidarum remains unclear.
-However, there are several theories for what may contribute to the development of this disease process.
+However, several theories for what may contribute to the development of this disease process have been posited.
+(Please refer to the Etiology section for further information on hyperemesis gravidarum causes.)

 History and Physical

-Careful history taking in women with suspected or confirmed hyperemesis gravidarum should include their pregnancy status, estimated gestational age, history of complications during prior pregnancies, the frequency and severity of nausea and vomiting, any interventions done to treat her symptom(s), and the outcomes of the attempted interventions.
-The average onset of symptoms happens approximately 5 to 6 weeks into gestation.[8]
+Careful history taking in women with suspected or confirmed hyperemesis gravidarum should include their pregnancy status, estimated gestational age, history of complications during prior pregnancies, the frequency and severity of nausea and vomiting, any interventions performed to treat their symptoms, and the outcomes of the attempted interventions.[7]

-The physical exam should include fetal heart rate (depending on gestational age) and an examination of fluid status, including an examination of blood pressure, heart rate, mucous membrane dryness, capillary refill, and skin turgor.
-A patient weight should be obtained for comparison to previous and future weights.
+In addition to persistent nausea and vomiting, hyperemesis gravidarum often leads to dehydration, electrolyte disturbances, and, less frequently, severe complications, eg, acute kidney injury, cardiac arrhythmias, and neuromuscular symptoms.
+Therefore, the physical exam should include fetal heart rate when at a detectable gestational age and an examination of maternal fluid status, including an examination of blood pressure, heart rate, mucous membrane dryness, capillary refill, and skin turgor.
+A patient's weight should be obtained for comparison to previous and future weights.
 If indicated, abdominal examination and pelvic examination should occur to determine the presence or absence of tenderness to palpation.

 Evaluation